tquinonero/AJAX-Search/README.md

 Yes!
 Tsearch supports custom fields, allowing you to search through all your content seamlessly.

 == Changelog ==

+= 1.2 =
+* Added support for FSE themes.
+* Added a dropdown in the settings page to select the page where the results will be shown.
+* Added a dropdown in the settings page to select the position of the search box (before content or after content).

 = 1.1 =
 * Added support for custom fields.